rh569/advent-of-code-2023/readme.md

 **--- Day 14: Parabolic Reflector Dish ---**

 Enjoyed this one, not too difficult a concept, so just had to go through the motions of being able to 'roll' in each direction.
 Kept track of seen states for the loop detection needed for part 2 using strings of the entire state which is not going to be space efficient, but hey.

+**--- Day 15: Lens Library ---**

+One of my favourites so far.
+Nothing too taxing, bar a very in-depth problem, but I enjoyed the story and kept a fairly clean implementation.
+Is it bad that I didn't use a HashMap? 😄